RahmanaaPhD/AFRE_Project_Rahman/README.md

   distinct(hhnum, .keep_all = TRUE)
 ```

 After defining the  survey design with sampling weights, strata, and PSUs, I computed weighted means and standard errors for each variable using the survey package.
-My table replicates the structure and logic of Courtemanche et al. (2019), though some estimates  differ because I used only public-use FoodAPS data and constructed the HEI scores manually.: https://stats.oarc.ucla.edu/r/seminars/survey-data-analysis-with-r/
+My table replicates the structure and logic of Courtemanche et al. (2019), though some estimates necessarily differ because I used only public-use FoodAPS data and constructed the HEI scores manually.: https://stats.oarc.ucla.edu/r/seminars/survey-data-analysis-with-r/

 ```{r}